Nustar Resort Cebu

-Nustar Resort and Casino (stylized as NU̲STAR) is a 9 hectare integrated resort and casino facility on Kawit Point (formerly Kawit Island), South Road Properties (SRP), Cebu City, Philippines.
+Nustar Resort Cebu (pronounced /ɛn.juː stɑɹ/, stylized as NU̲STAR) is a 9 hectare integrated resort and casino facility on Kawit Point (formerly Kawit Island), South Road Properties (SRP), Cebu City, Philippines.
 The project, which includes restaurants, bars, a mall, convention center, casino, park, theater, and at least three hotels, is a joint venture of the Cebu City Government and Universal Hotels and Resorts, Inc. The project opened partially in 2022.